Gordon User Guide: Storage Overview

 SSD Scratch Space

 Both the native (non-vSMP) compute nodes and the vSMP nodes on Gordon have access to fast flash storage.
-Most of the native compute nodes mount a single 300 GB SSD (280 GB usable space), but four of the native nodes, labeled with the "bigflash" property, have access to a 4.4 TB SSD filesystem.
+Most of the native compute nodes mount a single 300 GB SSD (280 GB usable space), but some of the native nodes, labeled with the "bigflash" property, have access to a 4.4 TB SSD filesystem.
 The vSMP nodes have access to one or more RAID 0 devices each built from sixteen 300 GB SSDs (4.4 TB usable space).

 The latency to the SSDs is several orders of magnitude lower than that for spinning disk (<100 microseconds vs. milliseconds) making them ideal for user-level check pointing and applications that need fast random I/O to large scratch files.
 Users can access the SSDs only during job execution under the following directories: